 - Benedictine Spread.
 Don’t ask me why it became so popular for Derby.
 It just did.
 It’s also popular for funerals.
 And picnics.
 And lunch.
 Go with it.

 - Mint Juleps.
 Darlin’ it is not a Derby party without some sort of julep.
 Don’t like bourbon?
 Leave it out.
 Don’t like mint?
 Substitute it.
 It doesn’t matter, as long as you have one!
-Kentucky at Heart has a great traditional julep recipe (as well as a link to the difference between bourbon and whiskey…handy information, that) and Ann’s Entitled Life does a julep with a raspberry twist!
+Here is a great traditional julep recipe and Ann’s Entitled Life does a julep with a raspberry twist!
 Sweet!
 (Or maybe sour depending on your raspberries!)

 - Kentucky Hot Brown.
 Is it the creamy sauce, the cheesy goodness, the bacon?
 Who knows, but it’s worth it!
-Kentucky at Heart has an awesome Hot Brown recipe along with the Weight Watchers points value and the original recipe from the Brown Hotel.
+This is the traditional Hot Brown recipe straight from the Brown Hotel.
+It doesn’t get any more legitimate than that.
+(Photo is not from the Brown Hotel.
+It was shared with me by a blogger who is no longer in business.)

 - Ah, pie, sweet pie.
 There is a long-standing tradition of having a gooey, chocolatey, nutty pie as a Derby dessert.
 And if you take the word “Derby” and put it next to the word “pie,” you have the name of it.
 I won’t do that though, because somebody has a claim to it and I’ve heard they get mighty touchy when other people use it.
 Instead, I will just give you multiple recipes and let you try them all!
-We have the Chocolate Pecan Pie from Views From the Ville, Chocolate Chip Pecan Pie from Kentucky at Heart, and the Chocolate Bourbon Pecan Pie Cupcakes (oh my!!) from The Tiptoe Fairy.
+We have the Chocolate Pecan Pie from Views From the Ville and the Chocolate Bourbon Pecan Pie Cupcakes (oh my!!) from The Tiptoe Fairy.
 If those don’t make you happy, I really don’t know what will!

 These are just a few of the delicious things you really need to make your Kentucky Derby celebration complete, but if you need more recipes I have a few you might like.
 The Southern Lady Cooks has all kinds of fabulousness going on, but I recommend you start with the Kentucky Butter Cake.
 Also, for a delicious non-alcoholic julep drink, make sure to check out the Apple Juleps over at Southern Plate.